hmrc/http-verbs/README.md

 _For all possible exception types, see the [hmrc/http-exceptions](https://github.com/hmrc/http-exceptions) project_

-If some failure status codes are expected in normal flow, `recover` can be used:
+If some failure status codes are expected in normal flow, `recover` can be used for simple cases:

 ```scala
 httpGet.GET("url") recover {